aipescience/daiquiri/README.md

 A framework for the publication of scientific databases
 -------------------------------------------------------

-                           ....
-Today, the publication of research data plays .o:;;,,,''''''....,;;,'.      an important role in astronomy and astrophysics.
-      ,oll::;;;;;;;;;:ol'...
-On the one hand, dedicated programs, such as .:do''...   .;'.. ,'        surveys like SDSS and RAVE, data intensive ;xd.     .:dc:;c.         instruments like LOFAR, or massive simulations .dO,       .l;           like Millennium and MultiDark are initially ox;     ;l.            planned to release their data for the cl,.. l,              community.
-On the other hand, for more .;,:;:o               traditionally oriented research projects
-               .;l.                data publication becomes a key requirement .xx                 demanded by the funding agencies.
+Today, the publication of research data plays an important role in astronomy and astrophysics.
+On the one hand, dedicated programs, such as surveys like SDSS and RAVE, data intensive instruments like LOFAR, or massive simulations like Millennium and MultiDark are initially planned to release their data for the community.
+On the other hand, for more traditionally oriented research projects data publication becomes a key requirement demanded by the funding agencies.

-               .kd
-                kd                 The common approach is to publish this data xx                 via dedicated web sites.
-This includes rather xx.                simple HTML forms as well as complex query lo.                systems such as SDSS-CAS or the RAVE database c,'                query interface.
-Most of these web sites are
-           .. ....'.               tailor made for the particular case and are ','''''.....            therefore not easily transferrable to future projects.
+The common approach is to publish this data via dedicated web sites.
+This includes rather simple HTML forms as well as complex query systems such as SDSS-CAS or the RAVE database query interface.
+Most of these web sites are tailor made for the particular case and are therefore not easily transferrable to future projects.

 At Leibniz-Institute for Astrophysics Potsdam (AIP), we gained experience with both the maintenance and the development of such applications.
 The RAVE and MultiDark